lionelvillard/kcp-knative/README.md

 kubectl apply -f serving-core.yaml
 ```

-5. Verify all Knative Serving deployments are ready:
+5. Wait a bit (20s-40s or more) and verify all Knative Serving deployments are ready:

 ```shell
 kubectl -n knative-serving get deployments.apps